 PowerShell scripts are a great way to automate tasks, gather information, or modify properties in bulk.
-Most PowerShell commands are only a single line which you can just copy and paste in PowerShell.
+Most PowerShell commands are only a single line that you can just copy and paste into PowerShell.
 But how do you run a complete PowerShell Script?

 There are a couple of options when it comes to running PowerShell scripts, simply from the cmd, using the PowerShell ISE, or even a scheduled task.

 In this article, I will explain the different options to run a PowerShell script.
 Also, I will help you with common errors, like “running scripts is disabled on this system”.

 Fix Running Scripts is Disabled on this System